aplater/soc2-compliance/policies/password.md

     i.
 If a credential is suspected of being compromised, the password in question should be rotated immediately and the IT team should be notified.

     i.
 A password must contain at least 16 characters, an upper case and lower case character and a symbol.
-We recommend using the MyGlue password generator for all you passwords
+We recommend using the MyGlue password generator for all you passwords.

     i.
 A password cannot contain the user's account name or part of the user's full name that exceed two consecutive characters.